port-labs/port-docs/docs/create-self-service-experiences/setup-ui-for-action/setup-ui-for-action.md

 </center>
 <br/>

-After selecting the blueprint you want to add an action to, the next step is to define the action's structure and interface.
+After selecting the blueprint you want to add an action to, we need to define the action's frontend - its structure and interface.

-Setting up an action's UI includes the following steps:
+## Steps

 1. **Define [action information](#structure-table)** - the action's title, icon, and description.
 2. **Select the [user inputs](#userinputs---form--wizard-ui)** - create a wizard-like experience for your developers by specifying the input types they will need to fill, while also including input validations.